openUC2/UC2-GIT/MDK/Readme.md

 ### Concept of the Baseplate

-The Baseplate is the “skeleton” of the UC2 framework and holds the different modules into place.So far it’s designed the way, that ball-magnets are pressed fit into the 3D printed baseplate which interact with the 3D printed cubes.
+The Baseplate is the “skeleton” of the UC2 framework and holds the different modules in place.So far it’s designed the way, that ball-magnets are pressed fit into the 3D printed baseplate which interact with the 3D printed cubes.
 Knowing that it’s mechanically overdefined, the 4-point interface with screws and magnets gives the degree of freedom to level out mechanical imprecisions e.g. due to 3D printing etc. by adjusting the positions of the screws.
 The baseplate also offers the ability to connect the cubes to a electronic power-grid by adding wires to the chromium ball-magnets which conduct current when connected to the screws in the cubes.

 <p align="center">
 <img src="./IMAGES/UC2-Module-Developer-Kit3.png"